 - Toss candy with caramel corn and pecan halves.

-No matter your candy of choice, these cookies are a great way to get rid of leftovers.
-Total recipe produces a yield of four dozen cookies.
+You can use any kind of candy bar to make these awesome cookies - from Reese's Peanut Butter Cups to Snickers.
+No matter your candy of choice, these cookies are a great way to get rid of leftovers in the most delicious way possible.
+The recipe produces a yield of four dozen cookies.

 - 1 1/2 sticks unsalted butter, softened